rks101/egnet/README.md

 * Gmail: [plus something in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) can be cool for @gmail.com domain.
 * Auto-forward email: [username+caf@domain](https://support.google.com/mail/thread/25788054/auto-forward-mails-are-sent-with-username-caf-domain-instead-of-username-domain)

+* [Add a brand logo to outgoing email with BIMI](https://support.google.com/a/answer/10911320), you need a [VMC](https://support.google.com/a/answer/10911320) with trademarked logo.

 ----

 ## The One with SPF DKIM and DMARK